Gum Disease Treatment in Plano, TX

 Gingivitis is the earliest stage of gum disease.
 Excess plaque buildup leads to inflammation of the gums.
 Gums become sore or bleed when brushed.

 During this stage, the gum infection begins to damage bone and supporting mouth tissues.
 You may notice your gums separating from your teeth, spaces between your teeth, or a receding gum line.

 This is the most advanced form of gum disease.
 Your gums will recede, showing the root of the tooth.
 In addition, bone will continue to deteriorate, leading to tooth loss, or loosened teeth.
 Pus may develop and you may experience other infections and pain.

 The primary goal of gum disease treatment is to prevent tooth loss.

 Dr. Wilhite understands the importance of keeping as much healthy, natural tooth structure as possible.
 He uses treatments such as antibiotic therapy, scaling, and root planing.

 Antiobiotic therapy can control the infection and pain, and assist healing.
 You may also be prescribed an antibiotic mouth rinse or an antibiotic medicine applied directly to the infected areas.

 Scaling and root planning help remove tartar deposits on your teeth and root surfaces, which combats plaque formation and gum disease.
 This procedure allows you gum tissue to heal.

 How much does Gum Disease Treatment cost?

-Contact us today to set up your free consultation.
+Contact us today to set up your consultation.
 We can discuss your goals and options for gum disease treatment.
 Plus, we’ll talk about affordable financing and dental insurance options to make sure you get the dental care you need.